gemaon/handlebarhaven-datawarehouse/README.md

 ## 6. Project Context

-Completed as part of data warehousing coursework at UQ, designed to reflect real-world ETL and BI practices.
+Completed as part of data warehousing coursework at the University of Queensland, designed to reflect real-world ETL and BI practices.

 **Author**: Georgy Onishi
 **Completion Date**: November 2025